NVIDIA/spark-rapids/docs/spark-qualification-tool.md

    see [Supported Operators](./supported_ops.md).
 6. Stage Estimated: True or False indicates if we had to estimate the stage duration.

-Note that this report is currently limited to the CSV file format and not supported in the HTML report.

 ### Execs report

 The Qualification tool generates a report of the "Exec" in the "_SparkPlan_" or "_Executor Nodes_" along with the estimated